Remember the Incredible Hulk? The huge, raging green guy in the torn pants?

 See Presence in action

-The shift into Presence is the first step of Focusing, an inner process for healing, self-awareness, emotional stability, and creativity that is particularly powerful for sensitive introverts.
+The shift into Presence is the first step of Focusing, an inner process for healing, self-awareness, emotional stability, and creativity that is particularly powerful for sensitive people.
 You can watch me access Presence it in this six-minute video, Being with Challenging Emotions:

 To find out more about Focusing sessions with Emily, click here.